toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 ## Add List Views

-Open `blog/views.py`, and copy the following code into the bottom of the file:
+Open `blog/views.py`, and add the following code into the file:

 ```python
 from django.views import generic